 What’s the first thing you think about when you think of Boston?
-Perhaps it’s the lack of the letter “R” or Deflategate or maybe even the historic sites along the Freedom Trail.
+Perhaps it’s the rousing (and borderline annoying) professional sports winning streaks, or maybe the historic sites along the Freedom Trail.
 While Boston is home to nearly 140,000 seasonal coeds that make for a lively college city atmosphere, it’s not without culture and affluence.
 There are many reasons why so many people are forking over thousands for rent and mortgages to make moving to Boston a reality.

 There are also reasons why people choose not to live in the city and might venture to a nearby suburb.
 Perhaps they opt out of moving to Boston altogether.
-The City on the Hill is not for everyone, which is why we wanted to explore some pros and cons of living here as well as offer up some moving advice for anyone on the fence.
-These twelve tips should help you get a clearer picture of how a move to Boston could impact your life for better or worse.
+The City on the Hill is not for everyone, which is why we wanted to explore some of the pros and cons of living in Boston as well as offer up some moving advice for anyone on the fence.
+These 12 tips should help you get a clearer picture of how a move to Boston could impact your life for better or worse.

 1. Find a neighborhood to live in based on where you’ll spend most of your time.

 Boston is a city of commuters (more on that later) who love to use one of the oldest and best public transport systems in the country.
-Because of this, it’s essential to plan your residence carefully.
-If you’re living and working in the city, consider picking a home relatively close to work.
-An ideal home location could be within biking or walking distance as work or on the same color line of the train.
+Because of this, it’s essential to plan where you live carefully.
+If you’re living and working in the city, consider a home relatively close to work, or one that’s nearby an MBTA (or “T”) stop.

-Like any city, there are “good” and “bad” parts of town.
+Like any city, different districts offer varied lifestyles.
 Depending on your comfort level, you may choose to avoid certain areas altogether.
-We explored a few leading neighborhoods in Boston, both inside the city limits and within close by suburbs.
+We explored a few leading neighborhoods in Boston, both inside the city limits and nearby suburbs.

 Best Places to Live in Boston:

-- South Boston — Also known as “Southie,” this once predominantly Irish Catholic neighborhood has now become increasingly popular with young families.
+- South Boston — Also known as “Southie,” this once predominantly Irish Catholic neighborhood has become increasingly popular with young families and new graduates.
 Waterfront access and a plethora of new development have contributed to an increase in rent prices.
-Average 2-bedroom rent: $2,500/month.
+Average two-bedroom rent: $2,500/month.

-- Cambridge — Located north of Boston, this area suburb is home to Harvard and MIT.
+- Cambridge — Located north of Boston, this city nextdoor is home to Harvard and MIT.
 Other area amenities and picturesque neighborhoods draw more residents here besides over-achieving college students.
 Highly ranked public school systems and quiet atmosphere drive rent and home prices up.
 An average single-family home in Cambridge costs around $750,000.

-- Worcester — Tens of thousands of college students call Worcester home and so do a hundred and fifty thousand other residents.
-The city of Worcester has a small town feel without seeming too rural; however, it’s about an hour’s drive from Boston without traffic.
-Significantly lower housing costs and many mom and pop shops add to the overall appeal of this suburb.
-Purchasing a single family home in Worcester costs on average around $225,000.
+- Worcester (pronounced ‘Woo-stah’) — Tens of thousands of college students call Worcester home and so do 150,000 other residents.
+The city of Worcester has a small-town feel without seeming too rural; however, it’s about an hour’s drive from Boston without traffic.
+Significantly lower housing costs and many mom and pop shops add to the overall appeal of this city.
+Purchasing a single-family home in Worcester costs on average around $225,000.

 - Belmont — If you have enough money and want to escape Cambridge and Boston but work in one of these places, Belmont may be the suburb for you.
 The town is filled with green space and is primarily residential.
-You can purchase a large single family home here, but you might end up paying between $800,000 – $900,000 for about 2,000 sq feet.
+You can purchase a large single-family home here, but you might end up paying between $800,000 – $900,000 for about 2,000 square feet.

 2. If you decide to rent, know your rights as a Boston tenant.

-Due to high housing costs, many people first moving to Boston decide to rent.
-The way the city is set up, there are more owner-occupied 2 and 3 unit houses than there are apartment complexes.
+Because of high housing costs, many people first moving to Boston decide to rent.
+The way the city is set up, there are more owner-occupied two- and three-unit houses than there are apartment complexes.
 This city layout means that you’ll run into a lot of inexperienced landlords.
 There are benefits to having an owner-occupied landlord, but there are also some drawbacks.
 Make sure you know your rights before you sign a lease.

 - Because the housing market is competitive, it’s common to use real estate agents for rentals.
 But keep in mind that you’ll usually need to pay them a fee equal to one month’s rent, while at the same time paying your landlord your first and last month’s rent and a security deposit.

-- If you’re planning a move to attend college, make sure you search a few months before September 1st.
+- If you’re planning a move to attend college, make sure you search a few months before September 1.
 This time of year is by far the busiest move-in and move-out time in the city.
 If you’re not a student, you can use this to your advantage by house-hunting outside the peak student seasons, and even scoring some used furniture and home goods on what’s known as “Allston Christmas” or Move-In Day!

-3. Figure out if you can afford to live in Boston before you move here.
+3. Figure out if you can afford to live here before you move.